DavidAllX/eleventy-base-blog/content/blog/why-does-success-feel-empty.md

 And most importantly: be kind to yourself.
 This transition is disorienting.
 It's supposed to be.

 You're not lost.
 You're exactly where you need to be.

-See you at the summit,

-David
+Keep climbing.

 ---